-Year 3 are taught by Miss Charlotte Crofts and Miss Amanda Greenhill.
-The children are supported by Mrs Churchill, Miss Connolly, Miss Addley and Mrs Hartshorn.
+Year 3 are taught by Miss Crofts, Mrs Epps and Mrs Pool.
+The children are supported by Mrs Grant, Mrs Robins, Miss Connolly, Mrs Langley and Miss Watson.

-- Lining up – children should line up outside the Year 3 block in class lines (fire door side).
+- Lining up – children should line up outside the Year 3 classrooms in class lines (by the Bollards).

-- End of the day – children will be collected by a recognised adult from the block (fire door side).
+- End of the day – children will be collected by a recognised adult from the classroom doors.

 - Children should bring a healthy snack for break times – fruit/veg only please, dried or fresh.

 - Children are responsible for their own reading books, reading quizzes and should ask to change or complete either of these.
 They will always be given time in the school day however, reading quizzes can now be completed at home.

-- Reading daily – out loud to an adult or discussing reading with an adult, recording pages read and a comment in reading records please.
+- Reading daily – out loud to an adult or discussing reading with an adult, recording pages read and a comment in Class Dojo Portfolio reading records please.

 - Occasionally, we may set a Topic or Science homework.
-This will usually run over more than one week and may take the pace of one of the other homework for a week.
+This will usually run over more than one week.

 - All homework should be completed neatly and in pencil or black handwriting pen (if the child has been issued with a pen license).